EthyMoney/TsukiBot/common/commands.md

 ## Exchange/Index Price Checks:
 ##### Usage: `.tb <exchange> <coin> <comparison>`
 `<exchange>` is the symbol of the exchange or index to check from.
 The available symbols are listed below. `<coin>` is the coin to check the price of and `<comparison>` is the currency to show the price in.
-Providing a comparison is **optional** and will default to USD/USDT if none is provided.
+Providing a comparison is **optional** and will default to BTC or USD (depending on exchange) if none is provided.
 While every exchange and index will support different comparisons, some common ones inlcude USD, BTC, EUR, and ETH.
 You can use the following shortcut symbols for the `<exchange>` parameter, otherwise you can write the full name if you prefer.

 + `g`:   &nbsp; &nbsp; &nbsp; Coinbase
 + `k`:   &nbsp; &nbsp; &nbsp; Kraken